pmlopes/minpsp/readme.txt

     SUNWlibtool
 You also need unrar from rarlabs for solaris to build OSlib and readline for the pspsh, usbhostfs_pc and remotejoy

+I've uploaded a working readline lib to jucr.opensolaris.org so if I get enough votes it will become available on the contrib repository.

 ===============================================================================
  Utils commands